MINOTROCK/Root-Me/write-ups/003_command_&_control_level_2_(c&cl2).md

 ![grep](../assets/images/014_c&cl2.png)

-Look, the `workstation’s hostname` is here above the 3 on the screenshots.
+Look, the `workstation’s hostname` is here above the 3 on the screenshots., we also can see the username in white.

 ## ⚠️ Difficulties

+No significant difficulties were encountered.
+The challenge was solved in approximately 10 minutes.

 ### 📚 Lessons Learned